 This is one of my favourite things to eat at the moment.
 This is hardly a recipe – merely a little assemblage, but the results are wonderful and make great use of the abundance of squash we are enjoying at the moment.
 This kind of cooking is particularly welcome, as the last few weeks have been relentlessly hectic.

-To make this, I used an Onion squash from my Abel and Cole delivery.
-Any small squash variety should work if you can’t get hold of this type.
 This tart is ridiculously easy to prepare and is delicious for lunch or supper, and any leftovers would be ideal for a packed lunch.
 I made a couple of small ones (photographed) for lunches, as we enjoyed this so much.

 Squash and sage tart